Going Solo in Nature: The Ancient Shamanic Practice For Awakening To Spirit

 In a true solo there are no outer distractions, nothing to leak or help discharge the power of the experience.
 Prior to and during the solo there is an all-important declared intent, a riveting focus to break through to gather power and clarity.
 This focus, this intent, makes all the difference in the world and distinguishes time alone from an ordinary vacation.

-Most often solo experiences, long or short in duration, include special practices, concentrations of the mind, physical postures or chi gong for gathering vitality, and deep meditation.
+Most often solo experiences, long or short in duration, include special practices.
+For example individuals my concentrate on their awarenes of being aware and present, the infinite and eternal properties of Spirit, concentrations to empty the mind of chatter, practices to rise io a higher octave or magnetize special gifts, practices to become free of fear or to release attachments , physical postures like chi gong for gathering vitality, deep meditation, prayer, singing, and many others.
 One practice might be to answer the question, “Who am I?” or “What is truly important in my life?”
 Or “What is my impossible dream?”
 Some participants practice tai chi, yoga, breathing exercises, or other methods of gathering energy.
-People spend time in prayer, saying hello to nature, recapitulating their lives, forgiving and erasing negative memories, clearing away personal energy leaks, focusing on intentions and the like.
+People spend time in prayer, saying hello to nature, recapitulating their lives, forgiving and erasing negative memories of traumas through special Toltec practices, clearing away personal energy leaks and addictions, focusing on intentions and the like.
 The possibilities are practically endless.
-A person can be as busy or as relaxed as he or she chooses to be during their solo time.
-There is truly no one correct way to do one.
+A person can be as busy or as relaxed as they choose to be during their solo time.
+There is truly no one correct way to take advantage of the opportunities afforded by the solo experience.

 What are the challenges of the solo?